edwinm/micropython-vfd-driver/README.md

 ## Vacuum fluorescent display (VFD)

-Futaba Vacuum fluorescent display are very bright displays and together with a LGL VFD Studio backplate, very easy to control using SPI.
+Futaba Vacuum fluorescent displays are very bright displays and together with a LGL VFD Studio backplate, very easy to control using SPI.
 Including power, only five connections are needed (GND, VSS, CS, CLK and SDI/MOSI).